Quinta Brunson

 I love that you say use your body because that to me has always been the

-And, you know, he rides horses every weekend and is always fucking whitewater raft and giving me a heart attack.
+that does it does break my heart i know that it's manageable and stuff but he's so agile and you know he rides horses every weekend and is always fucking whitewater raft and giving me a heart attack so to find out

 Like for real, how far did he?